mircealungu/mircea/essays/devx-and-ai.md

 This is different with the AI-based generation that fills the news in 2024: ChatGPT and Copilot.
 This new kind of code generation can take as input a mix of natural language or code (in the case of automatic code completion) and can generate a mix of natural language and code.

 The most successful generative AI of the moment is based on large language models (LLMs).
 These are *statistical* models of language, which originally designed for natural language.
 The [extensive introduction to ChatGPT by Stephen Wolfram](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/comment-page-1/#comments) is a fantastic introduction to LLMs.
+It's a blog post, it will take you more than one hour, and IIRC, he also turned it into a book.
+But it's worth all the time.

 Indeed, it turns out that when one feeds *"the whole internet"* into such a model, somewhere in the weights of their billions of parameters, correct code can also be generated without ever having specified a parser or a lexer.